OnurSafran/Crudy.Randomizer/README.md

 var values = randomizer.GetRandom(10);
 ```
-all keys will be excluded after 3 iteration
+all keys will be excluded after 3 iterations

 values count will be 3